godotengine/godot-docs/classes/class_viewport.rst

 :ref:`DebugDraw<enum_Viewport_DebugDraw>` **DEBUG_DRAW_DISABLE_LOD** = ``19``

-Draws all of the objects at their highest polycount, without low level of detail (LOD).
+Draws all of the objects at their highest polycount regardless of their distance from the camera.
+No low level of detail (LOD) is applied.

 .. _class_Viewport_constant_DEBUG_DRAW_CLUSTER_OMNI_LIGHTS: